SELinuxProject/selinux-notebook/src/bounds_rules.md

 *bounded_domain*

 One or more *type* or *typealias* identifiers of the child domains.
-Multiple entries consist of a comma ',' separated list.</td>
+Multiple entries consist of a comma ',' separated list.

 **The statement is valid in:**